Bachelor of Science (Chiropractic) - CB77

-During your studies you will develop clinical skills to become confident in the diagnosis and management of patients presenting for care.
+During your studies, you will develop clinical skills to become confident in the diagnosis and management of patients presenting for care.
 You will learn the history, philosophy and principles and theories of chiropractic from a contemporary perspective.

-Within a patient-centered learning environment, you will develop a range of spinal and patient assessment procedures and basic therapeutic approaches to common musculoskeletal issues such as low back pain, neck and shoulder pain, and headache.
+Within a patient-centred learning environment, you will develop a range of spinal and patient assessment procedures and basic therapeutic approaches to common musculoskeletal issues such as low back pain, neck and shoulder pain, and headache.

-Learn within Australia's newest state-of-the-art chiropractic learning environment and undertake work integrated learning in clinics to further enhance your practical experience and employability so you graduate confident, competent and work ready.
+Learn within Australia's newest state-of-the-art chiropractic learning environment and undertake work-integrated learning in clinics to further enhance your practical experience and employability so you graduate confident, competent and work-ready.